 The silhouette on the NBA logo—a player dribbling and swiveling between a red and blue background—is Lakers legend Jerry West.
 Fans know this.
-Jerry West knows this.
-Alan Siegel, the man who designed the logo, knows this ("It's Jerry West," he told the L.A.
-Times).
-But does the NBA pay Jerry West royalties for using his image and printing it on the mountains of merchandise they sell?
+West knows this.
+Alan Siegel, the man who designed the logo, knows this ("It's Jerry West," Siegel told the Los Angeles Times in 2010).
+But does the NBA pay West royalties for using his image and printing it on the mountains of merchandise they sell?

-The short answer is "No." That's also the long answer, because the NBA won't admit that it's Jerry West on the logo.
-“I knew a long time ago," West told Grantland about his image being used in the design. "[The NBA] would always say it’s an urban myth."
+The short answer is "No." That's also the long answer, because the NBA won't admit that it's West on the logo.
+“I knew a long time ago," West told Grantland in 2011 about his image being used in the design. "[The NBA] would always say it’s an urban myth."

 When asked about the identity of the man in the logo by the Los Angeles Times in 2010, former NBA Commissioner David Stern's spokesperson said, "There's no record of it here."
 As recently as 2021, NBA.com writer Shaun Powell wrote an article stressing that the league has still never officially acknowledged that it's the Hall-of-Famer's silhouette gracing every court in the sport (though the league's very own website refers to West by his now-famous nickname, "The Logo.")